Avoiding Scams & Pitfalls

 Cars under finance technically belong to the lender, not the seller.
 Buying one could result in repossession.
 Stolen vehicles are also frequently disguised with forged paperwork or cloned identities.

-- Always perform a full AutoData UK history report before paying any deposit.
+- Always verify a vehicle’s background before paying any deposit.

 - Never assume the seller’s honesty — verify everything through official checks.